 What should employers do to prepare for the lottery system and cap-gap?

 When companies receive notification that their pre-registrations have been selected, they will be given at least 90 days to file the H-1B petition.
 When filing in the pre-registration, companies should consider keeping a record of when their prospective H-1B employees OPT expires.
 Companies should use this to prioritize their filings in order to ensure that F-1 students can take advantage of cap-gap before their OPT expires.
 Further, companies should consider being prepared with all documents necessary to file the complete H-1B petition so that they can file as soon as possible for employees with OPT that is about to expire.
-As a note, Reddy & Neumann recommends filing the LCA at the time of registration just to have it ready to go.
+As a note, Reddy & Neumann recommends filing the LCA at the time of registration just to have it ready to go for those with OPT expiring in April.
 It can take around 7 days for the LCA to get certified and can significantly delay filing.
 For example, if an F-1 student has OPT valid until April 7, and the company is notified on March 30, if the company already has a certified LCA, they can finalize the H-1B, mail it, and have it delivered to USCIS in advance of the April 7 date so that the F-1 student can apply for cap-gap.

 Again, it is important to note that the registration or the selection in registration DOES NOT qualify an F-1 student for cap-gap, only the filing of the complete change of status H-1B petition before the OPT expires and requesting an October 1 start date qualifies the F-1 student for cap-gap.